squirrel-forge/node-twighouse/README.md

 Whenever there is time and space.
 Bugs and fixes will always get priority above feature requests, as long as the bug is severe and cannot be solved with a simple workaround.
 Why is everything open to read and extend?
 It enables you to do anything you like and yes, break things in the process, but what's the worst that can happen?
 You understand why, learn something or even help others understand, and hopefully make twighouse better.

 **Upcoming features** (in no specific order)
+ - Add fragment loading circular recursion check and graceful error.
  - Remote template loading? is it possible with twig extends and includes etc?
  - More document properties?
- - More builtin usable directives
+ - More builtin usable directives? ideas?
- - Some useful twig extensions
+ - Some useful twig extensions? ideas?
  - Add memory clear method for api use with options for page data, fragments, templates and last render state

 **A note on the side:** TwigHouse will *probably never* implement any sass, javascript or similar compile features, since it is meant for templating and does not want solve problems that belong elsewhere.